-110 111 Presiding officer's power to require withdrawal from Chamber Proposal to suspend member following withdrawal from Chamber PART 6 66 PROCESS PANELS FOR SELECTION AND APPOINTMENT OF MINISTERS, COMMITTEES AND 66 112 Order of and time for selection and appointment following ordinary election 66 112A Limit on number of Ministers and Assistant Ministers 113 Time for selection of Chief Minister and ministers other than following ordinary election 67 114 Filling casual vacancies 115 Chief Minister: nominations 116 Chief Minister: selection process 117 Ministers: selection process 117A Adjournment following selection of Ministers 118 Chair of the PPC: appointment process 119 Chair of the PAC: appointment process 120 Chair of a scrutiny panel: appointment process 120AA Chair of Planning Committee: appointment process 120A Chair of Jersey Overseas Aid Commission: appointment process 121 President of the scrutiny liaison committee: appointment process 122 Membership of the PPC: appointment process 123 Elected members of the PAC: appointment process 124 Unelected members of the PAC: appointment process 125 Members of scrutiny panel: appointment process 125A Members of Planning Committee: appointment process 126 States commissioners of the Jersey Overseas Aid Commission PART 7 82 COMMIT TEES AND PANELS 82 127 Privileges and Procedures Committee: establishment and constitution 82 128 Privileges and Procedures Committee: terms of reference 129 Privileges and Procedures Committee: term of office and resignation of chair or member 130 Privileges and Procedures Committee: proceedings 131 Public Accounts Committee: establishment and constitution 132 Public Accounts Committee: terms of reference 86 133 Public Accounts Committee: term of office and resignation of chair or member 87 134 Public Accounts Committee: proceedings 135 Scrutiny panels: establishment and constitution 136 Scrutiny panels: terms of reference 137 Scrutiny panel: term of office and resignation of chair or member 138 Scrutiny panel: proceedings 139 Scrutiny panels: establishment of sub-panels 140 Scrutiny panels: appointment of member to undertake review etc 141 Code of practice for scrutiny panels
+110 111 Presiding officer's power to require withdrawal from Chamber Proposal to suspend member following withdrawal from Chamber PART 6 66 PROCESS PANELS S FOR SELECTION AND APPOINTMENT OF MINISTERS, COMMITTEES AND 66 112 Order of and time for selection and appointment following ordinary election .
+66 112A Limit on number of Ministers and Assistant Ministers 113 Time for selection of Chief Minister and ministers other than following ordinary election 67 114 Filling casual vacancies 115 Chief Minister: nominations 116 Chief Minister: selection process 117 Ministers: selection process 117A Adjournment following selection of Ministers 118 Chair of the PPC: appointment process 119 Chair of the PAC: appointment process 120 Chair of a scrutiny panel: appointment process 120AA Chair of Planning Committee: appointment process 120A Chair of Jersey Overseas Aid Commission: appointment process 121 President of the scrutiny liaison committee: appointment process 122 Membership of the PPC: appointment process 123 Elected members of the PAC: appointment process 124 Unelected members of the PAC: appointment process 125 Members of scrutiny panel: appointment process 125A Members of Planning Committee: appointment process 126 States commissioners of the Jersey Overseas Aid Commission PART 7 82 COMMI ITEES AND PANELS 82 127 Privileges and Procedures Committee: establishment and constitution .
+82 128 Privileges and Procedures Committee: terms of reference 129 Privileges and Procedures Committee: term of office and resignation of 0.5 130 chair or member Privileges and Procedures Committee: proceedings 130 Public Accounts Committee: establishment and constitution 131 Public Accounts Committee: establishment and constitution 133 Public Accounts Committee: term of office and resignation of chair or .
+00 133 member .
+87 134 Public Accounts Committee: proceedings .
+88 135 Scrutiny panels: establishment and constitution .
+88 136 Scrutiny panels: terms of reference .
+89 137 Scrutiny panel: term of office and resignation of chair or member .
+90 138 Scrutiny panel: proceedings 139 Scrutiny panels: establishment of sub-panels 140 Scrutiny panels: appointment of member to undertake review etc 141 Code of practice for scrutiny panels .
+91